My Heart Will Go On: Writing and recording

 Before the release of the film Titanic, studio executives worried that it would be a commercial failure.
-Sony had paid $800,000 for the rights to Titanic soundtrack album and hoped it would include a theme song.
+Sony had paid $800,000 for the rights to the Titanic soundtrack album and hoped it would include a theme song.
 However, the director, James Cameron, felt that ending Titanic with a pop song would be inappropriate.

-James Horner, the composer of the Titanic score, initially composed "My Heart Will Go On" as an instrumental motif for the film.
+James Horner, the composer of the Titanic score, initially created "My Heart Will Go On" as an instrumental motif for the film.
 Wanting to prepare a vocal version for the end credits, he enlisted the lyricist Will Jennings, who wrote the lyrics "from the point of view of a person of a great age looking back so many years".
-Simon Franglen, who was working with Horner on electronic textures and synthesizers for the score, suggested Céline Dion, with whom he had worked on many hits.
+Simon Franglen, who was working with Horner on electronic textures and synthesizers for the score, suggested Celine Dion, with whom he had collaborated on many hits.
 Dion initially did not want to record it, as she had already recorded the film songs "Beauty and the Beast" and "Because You Loved Me".
-However, her husband and producer, René Angélil, convinced her to record a demo.
+However, her husband and producer, René Angélil, persuaded her to record a demo.

-Horner waited until Cameron was in an appropriate mood before presenting him with the demo.
+Horner waited until Cameron was in a receptive mood before presenting him with the demo.
 After listening several times, Cameron approved it, but worried he would be criticized for "going commercial at the end of the movie".
-Cameron also wanted to appease the anxious studio executives and understood that a hit song would improve his chances of completing the film.
+He also wanted to reassure the anxious studio executives and understood that a successful song would improve his chances of completing the film.
+According to the music executive Tommy Mottola, Dion recorded her vocal in one take, and this version was used in the film.

-The music producer Walter Afanasieff was not impressed with the demo, finding it meandering and dreary, but agreed to arrange and produce the studio version.
-He replaced every part of Horner's demo, and was upset that Horner was given a co-producer credit.
-According to the music executive Tommy Mottola, Dion recorded her vocal in one take, and her demo was used in the film.
-Dion re-recorded the song for her 1997 album Let's Talk About Love.
+The music producer Walter Afanasieff was not impressed with the demo, finding it meandering and dreary, but agreed to arrange and produce the studio version for Dion's 1997 album Let's Talk About Love.
+Afanasieff replaced every element of Horner's demo and was frustrated that Horner received a co-producer credit.